 Trump plans to ban TikTok in the US, decision as soon as Saturday; opposed to Microsoft spinoff

-Saturday, 1 August 2020 () Earlier today, it emerged that President Trump was reportedly planning to order ByteDance to divest TikTok, with Microsoft in talks to acquire.
-The US is now going further and plans to ban the social network from operating in the US as soon as tomorrow.
+Saturday, 1 August 2020 () Earlier today, it emerged that President Trump was planning to order ByteDance to divest TikTok, with Microsoft in talks to acquire.
+The US is now planning to ban the social network from operating in the US, with a decision possibly coming tomorrow.
 Meanwhile, he is against a possible Microsoft spinoff.

 more…

-The post Trump plans to ban TikTok in the US, decision as soon as Saturday; opposed to Microsoft spinoff appeared first on 9to5Mac.
+The post Trump plans to ban TikTok in the US, decision as soon as Saturday; opposed to Microsoft spinoff appeared first on 9to5Google.

 US President Donald Trump has said that his government is looking at banning Chinese video-sharing application Tiktok.
 When asked a question on the issue, the US President said they are looking into the issue and are thinking about making a decision.
 This comes after Treasury Secretary Steve Mnuchin...